JereKuusela/valheim-infinity_hammer/README.md

 Hammer configuration applies to all building, including the standard structures selected from the build menu.

 When selecting an existing object, its size and rotation is copied to the placement tool.
-If "Copy rotation" is disabled then the selection tool keeps the last rotation.
 The last rotation is always used when using the build window.

 Object scaling only works for some objects (mostly trees and rocks).
 This is restricted by the base game (scaling is not stored in the save file).